charlie-turner-314/knowledgegraph/README.md

 - Expand query evaluation to cover more embeddings/backends and enrich answer ranking.
 - Add automated tests (pytest) covering ingestion parsers, repositories, and service orchestration; integrate Ruff/Black for linting.
 - Harden provenance audit by exposing SME action logs and LLM prompt/response inspection from the UI.

+## User Stories
+User Story Description:

+As a Validation Lead on the TAD platform, I require the LLP to systematically extract and structure validation-critical information from innovation proposals and SME inputs to efficiently link technical claims with traceable facts.
+This enables assessment of each innovation’s readiness, operational fit, and strategic alignment for deep underground mining applications.

+Acceptance Criteria:

+Agent ingests innovation context including scope, maturity, constraints, and technical documentation.

+Agent scans all client documents and SME inputs to extract information across 12 readiness domains:

+Ventilation & Radon Control

+Cooling Systems

+Rock Breaking, Sorting & Hauling

+TRL & Prior Testing

+Autonomy Readiness

+Production & Development Cycle Fit

+Safety & Emergency Systems

+Infrastructure Integration

+Maintainability & Survivability

+Sustainability & Energy Efficiency

+Human Factors & Operational Fit

+Known/Potential Failure Modes

+Workflow overview:

+ SME / Mining engineer collaboration

+SMEs and mining engineers are the primary source of technical truth.
+They provide trial data, innovation proposals, and operational knowledge that the LLP must interpret and validate

+SMEs upload innovation proposals, technical specifications, trials reports and supporting materials directly to the LLP system

+Parse and extract validation-critical information across domains like ventilation, cooling, autonomy, and safety.

+Identify relationships between technical concepts, constraints, and innovation goals (e.g. how cooling systems relate to depth and power infrastructure).

+Detect missing, vague, or contradictory information and generate targeted, domain-specific questions.

+Engage SMEs with intelligent, non-redundant queries to clarify assumptions and close gaps.

+Capture SME responses and update the innovation’s readiness profile in real time.

+Construct a “knowledge web” that organizes facts, dependencies, and validation logic in a traceable format.

+Success criteria:

+All validation domains are populated with structured, accurate data

+SME queries are relevant and resolved efficiently

+The knowledge web reflects a coherent traceable understanding

+Project Manager / initiative owner

+PMs and initiative owners need structured outputs to plan trials, allocate resources and communicate scope to stakeholders

+Automatically generate documentation based on extracted and clarified information

+Success criteria:

+Documents are complete, accurate and formatted

+Outputs align with TAD’s validation framework

+Management / Executive Stakeholders

+Executives require high-level insights and real-time support during strategic reviews and investment decisions

+ Provide chatbot-style interaction during meetings to answer questions, clarify technical details, and surface readiness blockers.

+Translate complex technical data into concise, decision-ready summaries.

+Capture live SME feedback and update readiness profiles dynamically.

+Support scenario-based queries (e.g. “What happens if we deploy this at 1.8km depth?”).

+Success metrics

+Executives receive clear, contextual answers

+Real-time updates reflect the most current SME input and validation status.

+Executives invest in the product